Stochastic PDEs on graphs as scaling limits of discrete interacting systems: Proof of Theorem

 \subsection{Tightness of approximate densities}

-Our goal of this section is to prove the following $C$-tightness result, which indicates that our sequence of approximation densities is stable. \begin{prop} Suppose the assumptions in Theorem \ref{T} hold.
-Then the sequence $\{(u^n)\}_{n\geq 1}$ is tight in $D([0,T],\,C_{[0,1]}(\Gamma))$ for every $T>0$.
+Our goal of this section is to prove the following $\mathcal{C}$-tightness result. \begin{prop} Suppose the assumptions in Theorem \ref{T} hold.
+Then the sequence $\{u^n\}_{n\geq 1}$ is tight in $D([0,T],\,\mathcal{C}_{[0,1]}(\Gamma))$ for every $T>0$.
 Moreover, any subsequential limit has a continuous version. \end{prop}

-Tightness in $D([0,T],\,\mathcal{M}(\Gamma))$, where $\mathcal{M}(\Gamma)$ is the space of positive Radon measures on $\Gamma$, is much easier to prove than tightness in $D([0,T],\,C_{[0,1]}(\Gamma))$ since the former can be reduced to one-dimensional tightnesses.
-However, it is not easy to identify subsequential limit as those whose density solves SPDE \eqref{fkpp1} weakly.
+Tightness in $D([0,T],\,\mathcal{M}(\Gamma))$, where $\mathcal{M}(\Gamma)$ is the space of positive Radon measures on $\Gamma$, is much easier to prove than tightness in $D([0,T],\,\mathcal{C}_{[0,1]}(\Gamma))$ since the former can be reduced to one-dimensional tightnesses (by integrating a fixed function against the measures).
+However, it is not easy to identify subsequential limits of measures as those whose density solves SPDE \eqref{fkpp1} weakly.

-\begin{proof}[Proof of Proposition \ref{T:Tight}] The desired $C$-tightness follows once we can show that (i) the ``weak" compact containment condition (condition (a) of Theorem 7.2 in \cite[Chapter 3]{MR838085}) holds and (ii) for any $\epsilon>0$, one has
+\begin{proof}[Proof of Proposition \ref{T:Tight}] The desired $\mathcal{C}$-tightness follows once we can show that (i) the ``weak" compact containment condition (condition (a) of Theorem 7.2 in \cite[Chapter 3]{MR838085}) holds and (ii) for any $\epsilon>0$, one has

 Here and in what follows the norm is the one defined in \eqref{normC}.
 It is enough to show that \eqref{E:Tightu} holds with $u^n$ replaced by any term in the decomposition given in \eqref{E:Green_n_sim}-\eqref{E:Green_n2_sim}.